Categories of quantum liquids I: Introduction

 \end{enumerate} In this work, we focus our study on $\CXsk$ and the higher category $\TOsk^n$ of the topological skeletons of $n$D quantum liquids.
 In \cite{KZ21b}, we further extend our study on $\CXsk$ and prove the functoriality of centers and develop the theory of minimal modular extensions for higher categories.
 In \cite{KZ22}, we study $\CXlqs$ and provide a rather complete mathematical theory of quantum liquids.

 \begin{rem} The `liquid-like' property means that the phase is `soft' enough so that its effective field theory does not rigidly depend on the local geometry of spacetime.
-By `not rigidly depend', we mean the dependence of the metric of the spacetime is either trivial or in a finite and controllable way\footnote{It is very challenging to formulate this requirement on the level of lattice models.} as in 2D rational CFT's.
+By `not rigidly depend', we mean the dependence of the metric of the spacetime is either trivial or in a finite and controllable way\footnote{It is very challenging to formulate this requirement on the level of lattice models.} as in 2D rational conformal field theories (CFT).
 In particular, bending the phase (or defects in it) makes no difference in the long wave length limit.
-This already implies certain `fully dualizability'.
+This already implies `fully dualizability'.
 Topological orders, SPT/SET orders and symmetry-breaking orders are examples of quantum liquids because they are topological and independent of the metric.
-2D rational conformal field theories (CFT) are examples of gapless quantum liquids.
+2D rational CFT's, as fully dualizable QFT's, are examples of gapless quantum liquids.
 Note that a 2D rational CFT only `softly' depends on the spacetime metric or, more precisely, it depends covariantly on the conformal structures of Riemann surfaces.
 This fact makes a 2D rational CFT looks rather `topological'. \end{rem}